-As of mid August 1998, eight contract modification orders were incorporated into this design-build project.
+As of the end of January 1999, 15 contract modification orders were incorporated into this design-build project.
 This would seem somewhat high in comparison with the traditional design-bid-build projects.
 However, it should be noted that unlike most of the traditional bid projects, these CMOs were primarily written as cost savings to the project.
-Detailed discussions on the CMOs are presented in section 5.
+Detailed discussions on the CMOs are presented in appendix C. It is CDOT's position that the quality of this design-build project compared favorably with the traditional design-bid-build projects of similar size.